Use the drop-down headings under Safeguarding to find out Parent's Hub and Young Person's Hub.

 Weightlifting Wales is committed to safeguarding people participating in the sport, it is therefore vital that everyone involved in Weightlifting Wales, including coaches, volunteers and staff, are aware of their duty to safeguard the interest of children, young people and adults at risk.

 In 2022 new legislation was published, closing a loophole which had previously enabled some sport leaders to abuse their position of trust.
-To read more about this, view the document below titled: Preventing Abuse in Positions of Trust in Sport under the heading Policies, Forms and Useful Guidance.
+(See 2.2 in Safeguarding Policy).

 Sport should be a fun, enjoyable and safe part of every participant’s life.